guihkx/com.teamshiginima.ShiginimaLauncher/README.md

 ## Building & bundling (advanced)

-This section aimed at advanced users, so proceed at your own discretion.

 1. Install the `flatpak-builder` package provided by your distro.
-2. Clone this repo.
+2. Clone this repository.
 3. Download the launcher (as a zip file) from the [official website](https://teamshiginima.com/update/).
 4. Place the zip file (e.g. `ShiginimaSE_v4400.zip`) inside the cloned repository.
-5. Then, build:
+5. Build it:

     ```bash
     flatpak-builder --user --force-clean --install-deps-from=flathub --repo=repo/ --sandbox build com.teamshiginima.ShiginimaLauncher.yml